Blount County Commission · District 8B · May 5 Republican Primary

 A $338 million federal highway project is moving through District 8B.
 Residents deserve to know what that means for their roads, their land, and their community's future.
 That conversation has not happened publicly.
 I will make sure it does.

-My opponent Jeff Jopling serves on the board of the Smoky Mountain Tourism Development Authority — the agency that promotes the very growth this district is trying to manage.
-That is a difference in perspective voters deserve to weigh.
+Jeff Jopling's attendance: 71% — fourth from the bottom of the 21-member commission, during the years these decisions were being made.
+He also serves on the board of the Smoky Mountain Tourism Development Authority — the agency that promotes the growth this district is trying to manage.

 Loving a place is not the same as fighting for it.